Dysdera: Mating

 Mating is mainly done during the month of April.
 The female is the main caregiver for the young.
 After mating, the male has minimal to no role in the child rearing process.
 Before laying the eggs, females will make a silk pouch to protect and give them shelter.
 She can lay up to seventy eggs at once, and will stay in the silk pouch with the eggs, protecting them and waiting for them to hatch.

 Distribution

-The D. crocata, D. ninnii, D. dubrovninnii, D. hungarica, and D. longirostris are the five species still found in Central Europe after the last glacial period.
+D. crocata, D. ninnii, D. dubrovninnii, D. hungarica, and D. longirostris are the five species still found in Central Europe after the last glacial period.
 They are also abundantly found in North African countries like Morocco and Egypt, but also in Ethiopia, the Iberian Peninsula, and Australia.
-In the United States, Dysdera crocata is found from New England down to Georgia, and all the way across the country in California.
-At least two species inhabit South America: D. solers in Colombia- possibly a relict species from the post-miocene era- and D. magna in Brazil, Uruguay, and the central area of Chile.
+In the United States, D. crocata is the only species present, and is found from New England down to Georgia, and all the way across the country in California.
+At least two species inhabit South America: D. solers in Colombia – possibly a relict species from the post-miocene era – and D. magna in Brazil, Uruguay, and the central area of Chile.